dcrow2huskers/error-normalizer/README.md

   - **Vision (LLaVA):** Understands structural layout, flow, and cardinality.
   - **Extraction Mode:** Generates a strict JSON-style inventory of entities and relationships.
 - **Visual Grading**
-  - Produces a 0–100 “Health Score.”
+  - Produces a 0–100 “Diagram Consistency Score.”
-  - Uses shields and sirens for visual clarity.
+  - Provides a text rating of *excellent condition*, *needs improvement*, or *critical issues*.
 - **Detailed Feedback**
   - Color-coded cards for **Issues** (red), **Suggestions** (green), and **Structural Data** (blue).
 - **100% Local**
   - All AI processing runs on your machine using **Ollama**.
-  - No uploads.
-No cloud.
-No privacy concerns.
+  - No data collection, cloud, or privacy concerns.

 ---